 The best-laid plans can be upset with unpredictable weather patterns: if a cold snap hits it slows down the ripening process so harvest takes place later.
 The usual six weeks of picking might have to be squeezed into four or five, making it a stressful time for everyone.
 Likewise, if the late summer is particularly warm the grapes will ripen too fast, meaning they have to be picked earlier.
 Every year throws up different conditions, and the winemakers and their teams need to be ready to spring into action.

-“Mostly frost events force us to pick, otherwise we pick when we believe the fruit is ready,” says Lynn Horton, winemaker at Coal Pit Wine, a small, family-owned vineyard on 12 hectares in Gibbston.
+“Mostly frost events force us to pick, otherwise we pick when we believe the fruit is ready,” says local winemaker Lynn Horton.

 “We don’t have disease pressure due to long rain events, like some regions face.
 We also keep the vineyard disease-free all year which also prevents us having to pick earlier.”

 Once the grapes are picked, they’re delivered to the winemaker to be processed.
 Each variety is handled differently: for white wine, the grapes are pressed and the juice drained to barrels or steel vats for fermentation.
 For reds, the fruit is fermented with its skin on.
-For Horton, the winemaking process begins immediately because Coal Pit is one of the few vineyards in the region that has its winery on site.
+For some, the winemaking process begins immediately because the vineyard has a winery on site.

-“You need to make decisions about the style of wine you are wanting to achieve while respecting the fruit that you have, and not trying to make it something it shouldn’t be,” she says.
+“You need to make decisions about the style of wine you are wanting to achieve while respecting the fruit that you have, and not trying to make it something it shouldn’t be,” says Lynn.

 The most important person in the vineyard is the viticulturist, as he determines the overall quality of the wine, right from the buds bursting in spring, through to the moment the grapes reach the winery.